Thank you for your interest in attending the 2018 Metropolis of San Francisco Young Adult Winter Retreat in Lake Tahoe!

 Bedding is not provided – Please bring your own sleeping bag, pillow, and towels.

 If you are flying into town for the retreat and unable to bring your own bedding and towels, please let us know and we can make special arrangements with the retreat center.

 FOR THOSE NOT SKIING OR SNOWBOARDING:

-That’s okay, you do not have to ski or snowboard to have a blast on this trip!
+You do not have to ski or snowboard to have a blast on this trip!